-In accordance with the NC Office of State Personnel (OSP) guidelines, a layoff (Reduction in Force) may become necessary due to budget constraints, a shortage of work, changing priorities, or a need to abolish SHRA (Subject to the State Personnel Act) positions.
+In accordance with the NC Office of State Personnel (OSP) guidelines, a layoff (Reduction in Force) may become necessary due to budget constraints, a shortage of work, changing priorities, or a need to abolish SHRA (Subject to the State Human Resources Act) positions.
 Should a layoff become necessary, potential reductions will be considered on a fair and systematic basis.

 This policy applies to permanent SHRA employees who have completed their probationary periods (full-time and part-time employees scheduled to work 20 or more hours each work week) and to SHRA employees in trainee appointments who have completed at least 6 months of their trainee progression.